ncgr/lis_gene_families/scripts/README.md

 Composed of loaders that call perl scripts in the pipeline iteratively on a bulk of files.

 ## scrap
 This directory contains perl and bash scripts that were used but are not essential to the pipeline.
-Some are older versions of existing script with interesting funtionality, some have been combined, and others were quick munges.
+Some are older versions of existing scripts with interesting funtionality, some have been combined, and others were quick munges.
+These have been included for completeness.